openstack/openstack-manuals/doc/common-rst/cli_install_openstack_command_line_clients.rst

 Upgrade or remove clients
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-To upgrade a client, add the :option:`--upgrade` option to the
+To upgrade a client, add the `--upgrade` option to the
 :command:`pip install` command:

 .. code-block:: console